Overview

 Third Parties

 Shadow Ban does not share any data with third parties.
-The add-on communicates only with Gmail's own APIs within your account.
+The extension communicates only with Google's Gmail API from your browser.
 No Google user data is transferred to or processed by external services.

 Contact